9 Tips for Choosing a Domain Name for Your Medical Practice

 How to choose a new domain name for your medical practice

-To help you choose the right domain name for your medical practice, consider the following tips.
+To help you choose the right domain name for your medical practice, consider the following best practices:

 1. Shorter Over Longer